cheridanis/Math-In-Step/README.md

 Ideal for:
 Educators distributing math activities without worrying about installations or worrying about compatible devices

-Students practicing symbolic algebra in any modern browser
+Students practicing symbolic algebra, including matrix operation, in any modern browser

 Developers experimenting with PyScript-based symbolic reasoning tools